Чтобы скачать документ введите ваш email.

 Do Italian notaries transcribe and register deeds?

 Yes, Italian notaries are legally obliged to perform both functions: they transcribe deeds (making them public and available in the Conservatoria dei Pubblici Registri Immobiliari) and register them (ensuring that the taxes due to the Agenzia delle Entrate are paid).
-By doing so, the deed acquires legal and fiscal validity
+By doing so, the notary ensures publicity of the deed in the real estate registers and compliance with the applicable tax obligations.

 Can you gift / donate property in Italy?